Swader/book-treadmilldesk/manuscript/01 - Introduction.md

 this book is for you.

-I guarantee that if you follow the advice in this book exactly as told, you'll not only start hurting, but you'll actually start looking and feeling better.
+I guarantee that if you follow the advice in this book exactly as told, you'll not only stop hurting, but you'll actually start looking and feeling better.
 No diets, no hunger, no removing of anything from the kitchen.
 If you keep eating the *exact* same things you ate so far and merely apply everything I write about in this book, you will lose weight (or at least stop gaining, if you're currently eating obscene amounts) - and that's a promise.

 Without further ado, let's dive in, shall we?